 The direct-to-consumer probiotic pioneer Nutri-Health was approached with an unsolicited offer from Atrium Innovations, a publicly traded Canadian company.

 CWC was engaged to handle the exclusive negotiations with Atrium, begin an auction sale process to create competitive pressure, and provide a back-up option for Nutri-Health.

 CWC ultimately delivered a closed transaction with reduced risk to shareholders and a 32% valuation increase over the original offer.
-Shareholders were extremely pleased and the serial entrepreneur executives Fred Auzenne and Tracy King were able to move one to their next venture, currently LINK
+Shareholders were extremely pleased and the serial entrepreneur executives Fred Auzenne and Tracy King were able to move on to their next venture.

 CWC sourced offers from strategic and financial buyers, selecting a huge global company based on valuation and their enthusiasm to retain Mitch as the division leader.

 In addition to negotiating attractive sale terms, CWC fought for and succeeded in optimal employment agreements, each tailored to the owners’ varied goals and employment terms.

 Entrepreneurs Kim and Rhonda Wheelwright grew their contract manufacturer, Global Health Industries, beyond their expectations, shifting its focus to probiotics and building a world-class management team.